dmtai/currexch_service/README.md

 # Run the service with docker-compose
 make docker-run
 ```
 To build and run the service locally, you need to run Postgres and create the database using a script db/curr_exchange.sql and set connection_info to ./configs/config.yaml.
-Next you need to install the Conan package manager.
-Then use it to install dependencies(see Makefile with helping commands), build the project and start the service.
+Next you need to install the сonan package manager(1.60).
+Then use it to install dependencies(see Makefile with helping commands).
+After that, build the project(using cmake) and start the service.
 ```
 git clone --recurse-submodule https://github.com/dmtai/currexch_service.git cd currexch_service